Data Processing Addendum

 5. SECURITY AND SECURITY INCIDENTS

-5.6 Disclosure of Security Incident.
-Insofar as it relates to or may be associated with Customer or any Customer Data, the content and provision of any notification, public/regulatory communication or press release concerning the Security Incident shall be solely at Customer’s discretion, except as otherwise required by applicable laws.
+5.5 Disclosure of Security Incident.
+Insofar as it relates to or may be associated with Customer or any Customer Personal Data, the content and provision of any notification, public/regulatory communication or press release concerning the Security Incident shall be solely at Customer’s discretion, except as otherwise required by applicable laws; provided Customer may not name Expel or otherwise reference Expel without Expel’s prior written approval.

 6. COOPERATION AND AUDITS

-6.1 Subject Request Cooperation.
-Expel shall provide Customer with reasonable cooperation to enable Customer to respond to and fulfil any requests, complaints or other communications from Data Subjects and regulatory or judicial bodies relating to the processing of Customer Data under the Agreement, including requests from Data Subjects seeking to exercise their rights under Applicable Privacy Laws.
+6.1 Data Subject Rights and Cooperation.
+Expel shall provide Customer with reasonable and timely cooperation to enable Customer to respond to and fulfil any requests, complaints or other communications from Data Subjects and regulatory or judicial bodies relating to the processing of Customer Personal Data under the Agreement, including requests from Data Subjects seeking to exercise their rights under Applicable Privacy Laws.
 In the event that any such request, complaint or communication is made directly to Expel, Expel shall promptly pass this on to Customer and shall not respond to such communication without Customer’s express authorization (unless otherwise required by law, including to verify Expel’s obligations with respect to such request).
+Unless otherwise required by law, Customer shall be solely responsible for correcting, amending or deleting any Customer Personal Data in accordance with Data Subject requests.

-6.3 Information Security.
-Expel shall maintain records in accordance with its SOC-2 framework and statements and ISO 27001, or similar Information Security Management System (“ISMS“) standards.
-Upon request, Expel shall provide copies of relevant external ISMS certifications, audit report summaries and/or other documentation reasonably required by Customer to verify Expel’s compliance with this DPA.
+6.3 Audits and Security Certifications.
+Expel shall maintain records in accordance with its SOC-2 framework and statements and ISO 27001, or similar Information Security Management System (“ISMS”) standards.
+Upon reasonable request and notice, Expel shall provide copies of relevant external ISMS certifications, audit report summaries and/or other documentation reasonably required by Customer to verify Expel’s compliance with this DPA.
+Customer acknowledges and agrees that it shall exercise its audit rights under this DPA (including this Section 6.3 and where applicable, the Standard Contractual Clauses) by instructing Expel to comply with the audit measures described in Section 6.4 below.

 7. Additional Provisions for California Personal Information

-7.2 Responsibilities.
-The parties agree that Expel will process California Personal Information as a Service Provider strictly for the purpose of performing its obligations under the Agreement (the “Business Purpose“).
-The Parties agree that Expel shall not: (a) Sell California Personal Information (as defined in the CCPA); (b) retain, use, or disclose California Personal Information for a commercial purpose other than for the Business Purpose or as otherwise permitted by the CCPA; or (c) retain, use, or disclose California Personal Information outside of the direct business relationship between Customer and Expel.
-Expel certifies that it understands and will comply with the restrictions set out in Section 7.2 (Responsibilities).
+7.3 Responsibilities.
+The parties agree that Expel will process California Personal Information as a Service Provider strictly for the purpose of performing its obligations under the Agreement (the “Business Purpose”).
+The Parties agree that Expel shall not: (a) sell or share California Personal Information (as defined in the CCPA); (b) retain, use, or disclose California Personal Information for a commercial purpose other than for the Business Purpose or as otherwise permitted by the CCPA; or (c) retain, use, or disclose California Personal Information outside of the direct business relationship between Customer and Expel.
+Expel certifies that it understands and will comply with the restrictions set out in this Section 7.3 (Responsibilities).

 8. MISCELLANEOUS

-8.1 For the avoidance of doubt, any claim or remedies that Customer may have against Expel (including Expel’s Personnel and its respective personnel or sub-processors) arising under or in connection with this DPA, including: (i) for breach of this DPA; (ii) as a result of fines (administrative, regulatory or otherwise) imposed upon Customer in connection with the subject matter of this DPA; or (iii) under Applicable Privacy Laws, including any claims relating to damages paid to a Data Subject, except to the extent prohibited by Applicable Privacy Laws, shall be subject to any exclusion of damages or limitation of liability provisions (including any agreed upon aggregate financial caps) that may apply under the Agreement.
+8.1 For the avoidance of doubt, any claim or remedies that Customer may have against Expel (including Expel’s personnel) arising under or in connection with this DPA, including: (i) for breach of this DPA (including, where applicable, the Standard Contractual Clauses); (ii) as a result of fines (administrative, regulatory or otherwise) imposed upon Customer in connection with the subject matter of this DPA; or (iii) under Applicable Privacy Laws, including any claims relating to damages paid to a Data Subject, except to the extent prohibited by Applicable Privacy Laws, shall be subject to any exclusion of damages or limitation of liability provisions (including any agreed upon aggregate financial caps) that may apply under the Agreement.
+Any claims against Expel or its Affiliates under or in connection with this DPA (including, where applicable, the Standard Contractual Clauses) shall be brought solely by the Customer entity that is party to the Agreement.
+Notwithstanding any other provision of the Agreement or this DPA, in no event does this DPA restrict or limit the rights of any Data Subject under Applicable Privacy Laws.

-8.2 The obligations placed upon Expel under this DPA shall survive so long as Expel and/or its Personnel process Personal Data on behalf of Customer in connection with the Agreement.
+8.2 The obligations placed upon Expel under this DPA shall survive so long as Expel and/or its Sub-Processors process Customer Personal Data on behalf of Customer in connection with the Agreement.

 8.3 Except as set out in this DPA, the provisions of the Agreement shall remain unchanged and shall continue in force.
 In the event of any conflict between this DPA and any provisions set out in any Agreements, the parties agree that the terms of this DPA shall prevail.